Green Party has new candidate for 2019 election - FortSaskOnline.com

-Rebecca Trotter is the Alberta Green Party's candidate for the upcoming provincial election.
+Rebecca Trotter is the Green Party of Alberta's candidate for the upcoming provincial election.

-The Fort Sask resident has over 30 years of experience working directly or indirectly in different forms of government, including being a former candidate for the Fort Saskatchewan City Council.
+The Fort Sask resident has over 30 years of experience working directly or indirectly in different forms of government.
+In 2017 she was a candidate for the Fort Saskatchewan City Council, however she withdrew to focus more on her business.
 She is also a Fort Saskatchewan Rotary Club member and the owner of RM Trotter Management Inc.

 "I wanted to run in this election because I believe that it's time that we must diversify — stop talking about it and do it.
 We must do better to support our rural communities and our farmers, we must be better to support our most vulnerable citizens."